Report: Human error blamed in woman's death after power cut

 The Public Service Enterprise Group company says it has already made sweeping changes in its culture to ensure similar tragedies don't occur again.

-NJ.com reports that the utility commissioned the independent report into the death of Linda Daniels, who suffered from congestive heart failure and was in hospice care.
+The utility commissioned the independent report into the death of Linda Daniels, who suffered from congestive heart failure and was in hospice care, NJ.com reported.
 She relied on an electric oxygen tank to breathe.